ARTIST-Association/PAINT/docs/stac-client.rst

 Basic Usage
 -----------

 The ``StacClient`` provides convenient methods to access various datasets.
-An example script demonstrating its use can be found at: ``scripts/example_stac_client.py``.

 First, initialize the client with a path where downloaded data will be stored: